LaGracia/frontend-nanodegree-resume-refactored/README.md

 ### License

 The images in the Graphic Design section are copyright © 2015 Lane Graciano, with thanks to Ms. Robinson for modeling for the “Read” poster.
 Please don't use or redistribute these without my permission.
-This rest of this work is licensed under the GitHub terms of service, meaning you can view and fork this repository.
+This rest of this work is licensed under [GitHub’s terms of service](https://help.github.com/articles/github-terms-of-service/), meaning you can view and fork this repository.